 While waiting for the rest of the tents to open up, we stopped at a food tent and bought some chicken & sushi on a stick.

 Sushi on a stick, with barbecue sauce and mayo.
-Michael says it was good, but I didn't want to try it.
+M says it was good, but I didn't want to try it.
 The texture would have made me gag.
 Too gummy.

 Chicken on a stick!
 I had a bite or two of this one as well, but my stomach was still bugging me from my earlier carsickness.
 It pestered me for an hour after we ate before I could finally shake it off.